explosion-mental/demwm/README.md

 uncomment the line with `#SYSTRAY`

 ## Tag Previews
-Hover your mouse over a tag (you have had it viewed first) and look the contents of it.
+Hover your mouse over a tag (you need to have it viewed first) and look the contents of it.

 edit [config.mk](https://github.com/explosion-mental/Dwm/blob/main/config.mk)
 uncomment the line with `#TAG_PREVIEW`

 # dwm_random_wall
-This is a little script that changes the wallpaper to a random one and uses (and requires) **pywal**.
-It also has the `-o` option that runs a `postrun` script (you can safely delete it), which syncs zathura and dunst to the pywal coloscheme.
+This is a little script that changes the wallpaper to a random one and uses (requires) **pywal**.
+It uses the `-o` flag for pywal that runs a `postrun` script (you can safely delete it), which syncs zathura and dunst to the pywal coloscheme.
 By default my dwm build syncs all colors to pywal colors, this only seems "_useful_" if you wish to change wallpapers (and colorscheme) at runtime.
-You should **edit** the variable `img_path` to your actual path of wallpapers (if you use pywal then you have wallpapers, else it would be rather pointless).
+You should **edit** the variable `img_path` to your actual path of wallpapers (makes sense to use `pywal` if you also use wallpapers, it would be pointless otherwise).

 Remember, the script is copied and removed by the makefile (`make install` and `make unistall`).

+_I'm working on making this a function on C so no external script would be needed_

 # Patches
 My little collection of patches, which aren't necessarily applied to this.
 You